310mc/https-310mc.github.io-tl/source/_posts/feature_scout/making_our_words_even.md

 {% endbubble %}

 {% bubble Midori %}
-You didn’t ask me *that* way, and I don’t approve of violent acts, okay…
+You didn’t ask me *that* way, and I don’t approve of violence, okay…

 <th>(But I can tell this whole situation’s turned into an *actual* pain… Why’s he so insistent to talk to me…?)</th>
 {% endbubble %}